-From blizzards to tornadoes, US braces for wild weather week
+Massive US storm brings tornadoes to South, blizzard threat

 “We told them with this storm coming — if you leave tomorrow, there’s a good chance you might not make it,” he said Monday.

 In Northern California, most mountain highways had reopened Monday.
-Remaining warnings in the Southern California mountains were expected to expire late Monday night, the National Weather Service said.
+Remaining warnings in the Southern California mountains expired Monday night, the weather service said.

 With winter still more than a week away, it was the latest fall storm to bring significant precipitation to California, which is dealing with the impacts of years of drought that have spurred calls for water conservation.

-The UC Berkeley Central Sierra Snow Lab northwest of Lake Tahoe reported that the storm dropped 54.5 inches (138.5 centimeters) of snow.
+The UC Berkeley Central Sierra Snow Lab northwest of Lake Tahoe reported the storm dropped 54.5 inches (138.5 centimeters) of snow.

-The Sierra snowpack, which on average is at its peak on April 1, is normally a significant source of water when it melts in the spring.
-Throughout the drought experts have cautioned about optimism over early season storms as climate change makes what were once average conditions rare.
+The Sierra snowpack, which on average is at its peak April 1, is normally a significant source of water when it melts in the spring.
+Throughout the drought, experts have cautioned about optimism over early season storms as climate change makes what were once average conditions rare.

-Last year, a powerful atmospheric river dumped huge amounts of rain on California in October and a wet stretch in December left parts of the Sierra Nevada buried in snow.
+Last year, a powerful atmospheric river storm dumped huge amounts of rain on California in October and a wet stretch in December left parts of the Sierra Nevada buried in snow.
 Then the state experienced its driest January through April on record.

-Associated Press writers Sam Metz in Salt Lake City, Trisha Ahmed in Minneapolis and John Antczak in Los Angeles contributed reporting.
+Associated Press writers Sam Metz in Salt Lake City, Trisha Ahmed in Minneapolis, John Antczak in Los Angeles and Jill Bleed in Little Rock, Arkansas, contributed to this report.